-SEBTS Student Activities Division Located in the Ledford Center (919) 761-2305

-Once contact is made to the Student Life Office, they will add the statistical data to their records thereby accurately counting the statistic in the annual disclosure report.
+SEBTS Student Activities Division Located in the Ledford Center (919) 761-2305 Or SEBTS Title IX Coordinator Located in the Ledford Center (919) 761-2317 Once contact is made with one of these offices, they will add the statistical data to their records thereby accurately counting the statistic in the annual disclosure report.
+If the situation is such that a "Timely Warning Notice" may be necessary (see below), then the Title IX Office or Student Activities will contact Campus Security and convey the facts required to issue a Timely Warning Notice.